imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Obsidian implementation.md

 1. **Buttons**: With them, you can create new files for each file type described above.
 Each file type has a specific template.
 When it comes to "processes" and "projects," you'll be prompted to choose their respective initiative.
 2. **Open**: This is a dynamic view that updates itself and contains these files:
-	* The inbox items (notes you have captured but not yet organized) ;
+	* The inbox items (notes you have captured but not yet organized);
-	* The problem files with titles that may cause syncing issues ;
+	* The problem files with titles that may cause syncing issues;
-	* Active unfinished projects ;
+	* Active unfinished projects;
-	* Processes due today or overdue ;
+	* Processes due today or overdue;
-	* Non-working processes.
+	* Non-working processes;
+	* Not designed initiatives (this is useful if you're creating your own initiative).
 3. **Stuck**: This is a dynamic view that updates itself and contains projects, processes, and initiatives that are blocked or waiting, with start dates that are not yet due.
 4. **Calendar**: This is a dynamic view that updates itself and shows an overview of your schedule.
-It contains :
+It contains:
-	* Overdue projects and processes ;
+	* Overdue projects and processes;
-	* Projects scheduled between today and next month ;
+	* Projects scheduled between today and next month;
 	* Processes due today.
-5. **New Initiatives**: This is a dynamic view that updates itself and includes initiatives that are not yet fully designed.
-This is useful if you're creating your own initiative; otherwise, it should stay empty.
+5. **Performance**: see the “checking progress” section below for more details.

 ### Properties and Task Management